Amos C. Barstow: Political career

 Barstow was active in the Temperance movement.
 While otherwise a Whig, in 1847, he ran for Mayor on the Temperance Party ticket and lost.
 In 1851 Barstow was elected to the Rhode Island General Assembly, and on January 27, 1852, Barstow delivered a prominent speech to the Rhode Island House of Representatives in favor of Rhode Island's Maine law, which was one of the early temperance bills in the United States (so named because it was modeled after an 1851 temperance law in Maine).
 In May 1852, Rhode Island's "Maine Law" was passed, making the sale and consumption of liquor illegal in Maine for eleven years.

 Barstow was inaugurated Mayor of Providence on June 7, 1852, and served one term.

 After serving as mayor, Barstow returned to the Rhode Island General Assembly.
 Barstow was chairman of the committee which planned the current Providence City Hall.
 In 1855, it was Barstow who recommended the site where City Hall was later built.
 He also became active in the abolition movement, and gave various speeches predicting the end of slavery.

 In 1875, President Grant appointed Barstow to the Board of Indian Commissioners, and he spent much of his time visiting the American West.

 Personal life

 Barstow was an avid Congregationalist.
 He attended Beneficent Congregational Church starting 1832, and helped found the High Street Congregational Church in 1834, where he became deacon.
-He married Eemline Mumford Eames on May 28, 1834, and had seven children; five girls and two boys.
+He married Emeline Mumford Eames on May 28, 1834, and had seven children; five girls and two boys.